interlay/interlay.github.io/docs/vault/installation.md

 ## Auto-Upgrading Installation

-Run Bitcoin and the Vault auto-upgrading binary as a service on your computer or server.
+Run Bitcoin and the Vault auto-upgrading binary (the Runner) as a service on your computer or server.
 Follow this guide if you are interested in operating a Vault for earning and participating in the protocol.

+The Runner runs and auto-updates Vault clients by reading on-chain release data.

 ?> This method is currently only supported for Linux.